commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Warning** ⚠️

-This check ensures that the dependencies in a package's `package.json` file are sorted alphabetically.
+Ensures that the dependencies in a package's `package.json` file are sorted alphabetically.
 Some package managers will sort dependencies automatically on dependency installation, sorting ahead of time will decrease the size of diffs.

 **Auto-fix:**